SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 The "Tenants" page provides the following information on each subtenant:

 * The name of the subtenant, e.g. company name of your customer.
 * The ID and domain.
 When creating tenants, the ID gets the first part of the URL.
 For example, if you create a tenant with the ID "acme" on cumulocity.com, the tenant's URL will be "acme.cumulocity.com".
-Note that while you can change the URL later on, you cannot change the ID anymore after the tenant was created.
+Note, that while you can change the URL later on, you cannot change the ID anymore after the tenant was created.
 * An optional contact name and phone number.
 * The date when the tenant was created.
-* The status of the tenant, either active (indicated by a green Checkmark icon) or suspended (indicated by a red Cross icon).
+* The status of the tenant, either active (indicated by a green checkmark icon) or suspended (indicated by a red cross icon).

 If you are using the management tenant, you will see an additional column "Parent tenant".
 This column shows the tenant that created the listed tenant.